-Most Bitcoin price predictions for the next ten years are overwhelmingly bullish.
+Most Bitcoin price predictions for 2030 are overwhelmingly bullish.
 Some experts, including Morgan Creek’s Anthony Pompliano, have gone as far to say that BTC could hit $1m over the next decade or so.
 Of course, such statements should be approached with some circumspect, but it could be wise to invest in Bitcoin as part of a diverse, long term strategy.

 Will the Bitcoin bubble burst?

-Bitcoin’s meteoric price increases in the first quarter of 2021 have inevitable draw speculation that we could be experiencing a bubble - a bubble that could eventually burst, as it did back in 2017/2018.
+Bitcoin’s meteoric price increases in 2021 have inevitable draw speculation that we could be experiencing a bubble - a bubble that could eventually burst, as it did back in 2017/2018.
 However, most Bitcoin price predictions have noticed the increased interest from institutional investors, which makes these recent price surges far more sustainable than those of a few years ago.

 Where can I invest in Bitcoin?